MongoDB

 MongoDB BSON Type(s)Apache Arrow DataTypeNotes

-ObjectIdUtf8Converted to hex string representation
+ObjectIdUtf8Converted to 24-character hex string.

 Last updated on